NetApp/trident/docs/kubernetes/operations/tasks/backends/ontap/ontap-nas/configuration.rst

 ========================= =============================================================== ================================================
+spaceReserve              Space reservation mode; "none" (thin) or "volume" (thick)       "none" snapshotPolicy            Snapshot policy to use                                          "none" qosPolicy                 QoS policy group to assign for volumes created.
+                          Choose one of ``qosPolicy`` or ``adaptiveQosPolicy`` per storage pool/backend.                                           "" adaptiveQosPolicy         Adaptive QoS policy group to assign for volumes created.
+                          **Not supported by ontap-nas-economy**.
+Choose one of ``qosPolicy`` or ``adaptiveQosPolicy`` per storage
+                          pool/backend.                                                   ""
-spaceReserve              Space reservation mode; "none" (thin) or "volume" (thick)       "none" snapshotPolicy            Snapshot policy to use                                          "none" snapshotReserve           Percentage of volume reserved for snapshots                     "0" if snapshotPolicy is "none", else "" splitOnClone              Split a clone from its parent upon creation                     "false" encryption                Enable NetApp volume encryption                                 "false"
+snapshotReserve           Percentage of volume reserved for snapshots                     "0" if snapshotPolicy is "none", else "" splitOnClone              Split a clone from its parent upon creation                     "false" encryption                Enable NetApp volume encryption                                 "false"